 - Moffett Field Museum – A small but growing museum located at the former NAS (now federal airfield) Moffett.
-At the moment there are several cockpits and one gate guard aircraft at the museum, but there are plans to have a number of very interesting former NASA aircraft on display in the near future.
 The museum is located next to the famous Hangar One and features a large exhibit dedicated to the airships.
 Since the airfield still belongs to the Federal government make sure to bring your ID when you visit. – (~35 minutes).

 Moffett Field Museum in SVSM Gallery